wasafiri/vulcan/docs/development/testing_and_debugging_guide.md

 | `SLOWMO` | Add delays for debugging | `SLOWMO=1.0` |
 | `DEBUG_AUTH` | Authentication debug info | `DEBUG_AUTH=true` |

-## Major Bug Fixes & Lessons Learned
+## Key Architectural Decisions and Patterns

+This section documents important architectural decisions and the rationale behind them, derived from previous debugging and refactoring efforts.

-### Authentication Helper Consolidation (2025-05-17)
+### Authentication Helpers
-**Issues Fixed**:
-1. Session leakage between tests in parallel environments
-2. Integration test header handling across multiple requests
-3. Inconsistent authentication state management

-**Solutions**:
-- Created shared `AuthenticationCore` module
-- Standardized authentication patterns using Current attributes
-- Improved session cleanup with proper cookie and session clearing
-- Enhanced error messages and debug logging
+The test suite employs a shared `AuthenticationCore` module and standardized patterns using `Current` attributes.
+This approach ensures consistent authentication state management, prevents session leakage between tests, and provides clear error messaging.

-### Guardian Relationship Migration (2025-05-25)
+### Guardian Relationships
-**Issues Fixed**:
-1. Text assertion mismatches in guardian proof review
-2. Application creation failures with new schema
-3. Incorrect association usage in relationship creation

-**Solutions**:
-- Updated UI text assertions to match new terminology
-- Fixed GuardianRelationship creation to use column names (`guardian_id`, `dependent_id`) not association names
-- Enhanced test coverage for guardian functionality
+The system uses explicit `guardian_id` and `dependent_id` columns for creating `GuardianRelationship` records.
+This avoids ambiguity and ensures correct association handling.
+UI text and test assertions are aligned with this explicit terminology.

-### Address Information Bug (2025-05-26)
+### Address Attribute Handling
-**Critical Bug**: Address information entered during application creation wasn't being saved.

-**Root Cause**: `extract_address_attributes` method existed but wasn't called in controller.

-**Fix**: Added address attribute extraction and merging in `ConstituentPortal::ApplicationsController#create`

-**Impact**: Prevented data loss for thousands of applications and improved proof review context.
+Address information is explicitly extracted and merged in the `ConstituentPortal::ApplicationsController#create` action to ensure it is saved correctly during application creation.

-### User Model Test Fixes (2025-01-25)
+### User Model Testing
-**Issues Fixed**:
-1. Private method access errors
-2. Phone number and email uniqueness conflicts
-3. Hardcoded test data conflicts

-**Solutions**:
-- Used `send()` for private method testing
-- Generated unique phone numbers and emails
+Tests for the `User` model use `send()` to access private methods and dynamically generate unique phone numbers and emails to avoid conflicts.
-- Updated assertions to match dynamic test data

 ## Best Practices